 Hernando County has a district-wide expectation for the use of data-based problem solving at the district, school, grade, subject, and individual student level.
-These expectations for problem solving and the provision of strong instruction and tiered intervention matched to student needs are communicated through the District Strategic Plan, School Improvement Plans, Elementary Procedures Manual, Secondary Procedures Manual, District Reading Plan, Student Code of Conduct, and MTSS Academic and Behavior Resource Maps.
+These expectations for problem solving and the provision of strong instruction and tiered intervention matched to student needs are communicated through the District Strategic Plan, School Improvement Plans, Student Progression Plan and School Procedures Handbook, District Reading Plan, Student Code of Conduct, and MTSS Academic and Behavior Resource Maps.
 In addition to district documents setting a basis for problem solving and Multi-Tiered System of Supports (MTSS) Implementation, MTSS procedural documents, written resource tools, and district-developed forms are available for use by schools and staff.
-An MTSS procedures documents is currently in development, in order to bring these resources and forms together into one central reference tool to encourage the consistent implementation of problem solving and MTSS across the district.
+An MTSS procedures handbook is available to all staff and includes district documents, written resource tools and district developed forms.
 MTSS databases are utilized to document interventions, progress monitoring, and evaluation measures.
-The two (2) primary databases utilized presently include "Performance Matters," "Unify" and the "Response to Interventions - Behavior (RtI-B)" systems.
+The two (2) primary databases utilized presently include "Performance Matters/Unify" and the "Response to Interventions - Behavior (RtI-B)" systems.
 Various reports, including specific sub groups or individual reports, can be generated as needed.
 Both academic and behavioral data reports are part of the MTSS process and integrated by the problem solving teams.
 Discrete elements can be isolated to assist in the problem identification and analysis.